EFL - ESL activities and games for teaching 'just', 'yet', 'already', 'since' and 'for'

 3. Three things they have already done.

-Once they have finished, have them swap books with a partner.
-Now, using their partner’s table, students will ask follow-up questions to find out more information.
+Using their partner's table, students will ask follow-up questions to find out more information.
 Tell them to get as much information as possible as they will have to report to you later.
 Demo this with another student first.

 After the interviews, they will report back to you on each item.
 Ask them any follow-up questions that you think they should have asked.
 If they don't have the information, you could have them ask their partner and report it back to you.